Home » Business Email Etiquette Articles » Stop Addressing Emails with “Dear Sir/Madam”

 You would think they would want to know about the person they are emailing.
 That’s called qualifying leads, and in the process, you can address the person you are emailing by name and target specifically why they need what you are selling.

 Nope — they don’t care about who I am.
-They want to get their message, resume, or sales pitch across with the least effort.
+They want to convey their message, resume, or sales pitch with the least effort.
 Then, most likely, moving on to the next.

 Find a Name and Use It

-If you are doing business online or using technology, have you not heard that personalization is everything?
-From generating interest to acquiring new partnerships — one size fits all is not all that effective.
+If you do business online or use technology, have you not heard that personalization is everything?
+From generating interest to acquiring new partnerships, one-size-fits-all is ineffective.

 Speaking for myself, I am always impressed when this extra effort is made.
 However, I also can share that I am more apt to read offers or requests from folks who email in a personalized, targeted manner over the mass form spammers who want to copy and paste and hit send (I hit Delete!).